 The drive contains a cost-effective internal input filter which gives a reduction of about 30dB in the level of emission at the supply terminals.
-It provides compliance with EN 61800-3 for the second environment, unrestricted distribution, for motor cable lengths not exceeding 10m, with the use of a ferrite ring at the output.
+It provides compliance with EN 61800-3 for the second environment, unrestricted distribution, for motor cable lengths not exceeding 4m.
+This length limit can be extended to 10m by the use of a ferrite ring at the output.